 Lastly, it’s integral that you have a view not just of everything in your environment, but also the application dependencies between different assets.
 Without a view of application dependencies, how can you know what impact a change will have on your ecosystem, such as microsegmentation that limits communication and flows?
 The last thing you need is to do is explore the risks you should be aware of and tighten security at the risk of business-critical systems and operations.

 In contrast, a visibility solution that provides all dependencies does much more than native cloud solutions can.
 For example, it provides a full-stack view of your whole network and gives you the insight you need to plan policy intelligently without blind spots or guesswork.

 Microsegmentation is more than just an exciting buzzword–it’s an important strategy for any business.
 But take a step back before you rush into policy creation.
 When microsegmentation technology is implemented correctly, it can have wide-reaching benefits on the security posture of your enterprise, offering seamless compliance and best practices at the workload level.
 To make this happen, you need to add visibility in an early and continuous way throughout the project, accurately identifying your critical assets and sensitive data, and understanding at a glance the impact of policy across a heterogeneous environment.

 Want to learn more about Faddom’s approach to microsegmentation?
-Read the white paper.
+Start a free trial at the right.